 The Engine

-Last Prompt is not just a game.
-It is a decision-intelligence evaluation engine that can be wrapped in any thematic skin — survival, corporate, diplomatic, scientific.
+The Last Prompt Engine is the proprietary technology behind The Mandate.
+It is a decision-intelligence evaluation system that can be wrapped in any thematic skin — survival, corporate, diplomatic, scientific.
+The same evaluation logic runs in every world.

 The engine evaluates the quality of human reasoning under uncertainty.
 It is content-agnostic, skin-agnostic, and domain-agnostic.
 The only constant is the rubric.